yugabyte/platform-go-client/docs/AlertsApi.md

 > Alert Get(ctx, cUUID, alertUUID).Execute()

+WARNING: This is a preview API that could change.
 Get details of an alert

 ### Example